anon-blue/anon.blue/README.txt

 .
 Leave the chinldren alone, they shold not take the posion shots.
 MRNA is pos ion, I don't care if you call it c-19 or flue.  realize they are injecting posio
 n.
 Tell everyone to tune in to Banned.Video.
-Censorship is not the solution, i f you have a good idea then it will stand up to hjhhjjhhj
+Censorship is not the solution, i f you have a good idea then it will stand up to scrutiny.